hexylena/hexylena.github.io/_posts/2017-01-07-circos-thread-tone.md

 ---
 layout: post
-Description: Converted the thread tone repo to work with circos.
+blurb: Converted the thread tone repo to work with circos.
 tags:
 - dev
 - personal